Putin says sanctions hurt Russian economy, but not critically

+NEW YORK, March 21 NYSE Arca said on Tuesday that all systems were functioning normally after a technical issue in the prior session prevented some symbols from completing a closing auction.

-ST PETERSBURG Russian President Vladimir Putin said on Thursday that sanctions were hurting the Russian economy but that the damage was not critical.
+ST PETERSBURG, April 24 Russian President Vladimir Putin said on Thursday that sanctions were hurting the Russian economy but that the damage was not critical.

 "Overall they are causing (damage), because (credit) ratings are being reviewed, loans could become more expensive and so forth.
 But this is of no critical character," Putin said of sanctions imposed over Russia's annexation of Crimea.